-Frank Barrios '60 – 2020 St. Ignatius Award for Distinguished Service
+Frank Barrios '60 – 2020 St. Ignatius of Loyola Award for Distinguished Service

 Frank Barrios states that it is not wealth and status on which we should be judged, but what we have done for our fellowmen.
 It is no wonder, then, that Frank has been honored time and again by organizations throughout the Valley for he has dedicated his life to serving his community and to honoring his heritage.